register for email updates

-- Kendrick’s campaign has paid more than $29,000 to HSI Systems and Consultants Inc., a company run by Warren Mosby, Rep. Howard Mosby’s brother.
-The campaign committee also paid Warren Mosby $600 in 2010 for “visibility and supplies.”
+- Kendrick’s campaign has paid more than $30,000 to HSI Systems and Consultants Inc., a company run by Warren Mosby, brother of Rep. Howard Mosby.
+The campaign also paid Warren Mosby $600 directly in 2010 for “visibility and supplies.”

 - 2011: $444